-In the Layout window, we see a graphical depiction of the number of displays detected and configured.
-Notice that the large box is the primary monitor already configured by nvidia-xconfig.
-The smaller box to the right (Disabled) is a display that has not yet been configured.
+In the Layout window, we see a graphical depiction of the three displays detected.
+Notice that all the monitors were already configured by nvidia-xconfig on the first boot.

 Click on the Detect Displays button if there are other monitors connected that are not shown in the Layout window.